stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 `POKE 2048,130 : POKE 3072,1`

-Finally, you can modify the "luminance" of the color by multiplying the luminance value by 16 and adding it back to the luminance value as shown below to change `A` from red to pink:
+Finally, you can change the "luminance" of the color by multiplying the luminance value by 16 and adding it back to the luminance value as shown below to change `A` from red to pink:

 `poke 2048,2+(6*16) : poke 3072,1`